-I get a lot of people that ask me does Turbo fire work?
+I get a lot of people that ask me does Turbo firework?
 It depends on what the goal you have coming into the program.
-In terms of how efficient it is that helping you lose body fat, I think it is one of the better programs out there due to the fact that the majority of the program is based off high-intensity interval training.
+Regarding how efficient it is that helping you lose body fat, I think it is one of the better programs out there because the majority of the program is based off high-intensity interval training.
 Whenever I am trying to cut down body fat and lose weight, I always incorporate HIIT into my workout schedule.

 It is not the best if you’re trying to build muscle mass.
 I recommend another program such as P90X, Body beast or master and hammer for that.
 But for purely losing weight, this is one of the better programs out there.
 If you have clients that are trying to lose weight quickly, this could be a decent solution for them.

 Some of the Turbo fire results that your clients can expect are to lose weight, drop body fat percentage, and tone up.

 In this section, I will be comparing some of the popular programs so that you can recommend to your clients the best one for them.
 A lot of the programs are so similar that this important to know the slight differences between them.